Mint Club (MINT) Price Tops $0.0000

-Mint Club (CURRENCY:MINT) traded 55.7% lower against the U.S. dollar during the 24-hour period ending at 11:00 AM Eastern on November 19th.
-One Mint Club coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Mint Club has a market capitalization of $25.46 million and $42.79 million worth of Mint Club was traded on exchanges in the last day.
-During the last week, Mint Club has traded down 24.8% against the U.S. dollar.
+Mint Club (CURRENCY:MINT) traded up 9.6% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on November 22nd.
+Over the last seven days, Mint Club has traded 55.7% lower against the U.S. dollar.
+Mint Club has a total market cap of $27.70 million and approximately $1.69 million worth of Mint Club was traded on exchanges in the last day.
+One Mint Club coin can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.

 - Archer DAO Governance Token (ARCH) traded 47.2% higher against the dollar and now trades at $2.51 or 0.00005559 BTC.